nicnolen/watchopedia/README.md

 # Description

 I am a movie & tv show lover but I do not know what I want to watch.
 I open watchopedia and search by (actor, tv show, or movie).
 The website populates results of the search.
-I can save some of those titles to favorites.
+I can save some of those titles to favorite.

 # Technologies Used